How to Split Wedding Expenses Between Families

 💫 Modern Approach

-• Costs split based on income or comfort level
+• Costs split based on income or ability

-Both families contribute equally to all wedding expenses, regardless of guest count or income differences.
+Both families contribute equally to shared wedding expenses.

-Costs are divided by how many guests each family invites.
+Costs are divided based on how many guests each family invites.

 Category-Based Splitting